A sermon by Rod Benson

 Although invisible, angels feature prominently in relations with people throughout the Bible.
 They can bilocate: they exist in vast numbers in heaven and on earth (Dan 7:10; Heb 12:22; Rev 5:11), and possibly throughout the universe.
 In many ways, their powers are far beyond the powers granted to us.

 But like humans, angels are endowed with free will, and may be tempted to disobey God.
 Those angels who “fall” in this way disavow their uncorrupted essence and fall under the judgment of God.
 Indeed, according to the teaching of Jesus, hell was not created for rebellious people but for fallen angels (Mt 25:41).

-Some time after the creation of the universe, which God viewed as “very good” (Gen 1:31), and the moment when Satan tempted Eve in the Garden of Eden (Gen 3:1), it appears that a large number of angels, led by Lucifer (Satan), sinned and rebelled against God (2 Pet 2:4; Jude 6).
+Some time after the creation of the universe, which God viewed as “very good” (Gen 1:31), and before the moment when Satan tempted Eve in the Garden of Eden (Gen 3:1), it appears that a large number of angels, led by Lucifer (Satan), sinned and rebelled against God (2 Pet 2:4; Jude 6).
 These fallen angels are what the Bible calls demons, or evil spirits, having the same nature as angels but with powers and freedom severely limited by God, and destined for eternal destruction in the Lake of Fire.